heri/studiozenkai/content/post/typescript-for-ruby-developers.md

 **In Short**

 For me, Ruby is a love letter to developers.
 TypeScript is a pre-nup: it ensures everyone knows the rules before committing.
 They’re different, but both have their place.

-For Front-end work, Performance-critical work, TypeScript is a better choice.

-For web back-ends, small elegant scripts, Ruby still makes sense, as demonstrated by Shopify and Github.
+I have [a more elaborate comparison table](https://studiozenkai.com/post/crystal-high-performance/#crystalkemal-vs-typescript) you can study.

 And hey, if you still hate TypeScript after trying it, at least it’s not Python.